bl000m/inception_of_things_42/README.md

 # PART 1: Setting Up the Project

 ## Create a Virtual Machine
-- save it in /sgoinfre/goinfre/Perso/yourname to avoid exceeding the size limit
+- save it in `/sgoinfre/goinfre/Perso/yourname` to avoid exceeding the size limit
 - Allocate 4 cores.
-- In the settings/system, check the "Allow Nested VM" option.
+- In **settings > system**, check the "Allow Nested VM" option.

 ## Within the Virtual Machine
 - Install VirtualBox within the virtual machine => nested VirtualBox installation.